Azure-Samples/communication-services-authentication-hero-nodejs/README.md

 To be able to run this sample, you will need to:

 - Register a Client and Server (Web API) applications in Azure Active Directory as part of [On Behalf Of workflow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 Follow instructions on [registrations set up guideline](./docs/deployment-guides/set-up-app-registrations.md)
 - Create an Azure Communication Services resource through [Azure Portal](https://portal.azure.com).
-Follow [Quickstart: Create and manage Communication Services resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create an ACS resource using Azure Portal.
+Follow [Quickstart: Create and manage Communication Services resources](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp) to create an Azure Communication Services resource using Azure Portal.
 - Update the Server (Web API) application with information from the app registrations.

 ## Getting Started